Mischief Makers: Development

 Treasure began to develop Mischief Makers in mid-1995, before the Nintendo 64's launch in mid-1996.
 At the time, little was known about the prototype console's future final technical specifications, graphics implementation, and development kit, but were nevertheless interested in the console and its improved "pixel quality".
 Historically, Treasure developed games exclusively for Sega consoles, which made Mischief Makers its first release for a Nintendo console.
 Choosing the Nintendo 64 was a hardware-based decision; the Nintendo 64 Game Pak cartridges were more expensive than CD-ROMs, but they loaded data instantly and were thus more conducive for action games such as this.
 However, Treasure CEO Masato Maegawa said that development for the Nintendo 64 had a harsher learning curve than even the Sega Saturn.
 Other than the special attention required to build a single boss in 3D, the team did not use features specific to the Nintendo 64 hardware.

 Treasure's founders had come from Konami, where they had worked on Nintendo Entertainment System games such as Castlevania and Contra.
 They found their development environment restrictive and left to try riskier concepts and to singularly focus on making "great games".
 In the three years between Treasure's founding and Mischief Makers's development, the company released highly regarded games such as Gunstar Heroes—known as "one of the definitive 16-bit action games"—and Dynamite Headdy.
 An average of 12 people worked on Mischief Makers, with up to 15 at times.
 Though the team was different in composition from that of previous Treasure games, it included the lead programmer and character designer from Gunstar Heroes.
 Treasure's CEO said that the staff liked to expand into new genres, though primarily in genres where the staff had experience.
 The company sought to depart from the Gunstar Heroes shoot 'em up design, and chose to build Mischief Makers around an original "catching" gameplay mechanic, which became the hardest aspect to implement.
-While foreign (non-Japanese) aesthetics were popular with other Japanese developers, Treasure's CEO said the company's games did not look "particularly foreign" and could appeal to Japanese audiences.
+While foreign (non-Japanese) games were popular within the company, Treasure's CEO said the company's games did not look "particularly foreign" and could appeal to Japanese audiences.